ChristyRachel/ESE3005_Winter2021_Group_2/Game_of_life/Readme.md

-This Repository consist of a game called Game of life, which is a zero-player game designed by John Conway.
+This is a game called Game of life, which is a zero-player game designed by John Conway.

 This game includes these rules:
 1. if a cell is dead but surrounded by exactly three live neighbours, it sprouts to life (birth)